 - 1. The city should develop a five eight-year capital projects improvement and development plan for the sewer utilities.
 The plan should prioritize projects and identify methods of paying for them.
-It should be approved by the city council and updated annually. - 2.
-The city should determine and implement the method of financing additions to the sewer system.
-Relying on impact fees, water sales revenues or a combination of the two philosophies should be considered. - 3.
+It should be approved by the city council and updated annually. - The city should determine and implement the method of financing additions to the sewer system.
+Relying on impact fees, sewer utility payments or a combination of the two should be considered. - 3.
 The city should develop a policy on sewer main line extensions whether they shall be the exclusive responsibility of the City or the developer, or both, and under which circumstances the City will participate. - 4.
-(Noel to provide a Riverdale sewer paragraph) - 5.
-Maintain a sewer collection system that is efficient and economical, meeting local, state, and federal requirements.
+The city should require that any new development within areas where a sewer system is not available, that the sewer system be designed and constructed such that all adjoining areas outside the development can be served in the future either by the developer or joint with the city. - 5.
+Development of the Riverdale area will require a new sanitary sewer collection system serving this area and will include a new connection and measurement station to the Logan City wastewater system.
+River Heights City will need to coordinate with Logan City as to the capacity of the Logan City System for this connection. - 6.
+Maintain a sewer collection system that is efficient and economical, meeting local, state, and federal requirements. - Review, update and maintain the current sanitary sewer management plan as needed. - 8.
+Continue cleaning and video inspection of the sewer collection system. - 9.
+Educate the public on unacceptable discharges into the sewer system, including problems with home sump pumps.